rsoiffer/Forge-of-Power/character-creation.md

 ## Step 5.
 Choose your Ribbons

 In addition to powers, your character has several abilities called ribbons.
-Ribbons are associated to categories of power schools, and are very similar to powers, except that they are generally not very useful in combat.
+Ribbons are associated to power schools, and are very similar to powers, except that they are generally not very useful in combat.
 Ribbons are a good way to give your character more theme and flavor without impacting your combat capabilities.

 You learn one ribbon at every odd character level.
 This means that the total number of ribbons you know is equal to half your character level, rounded up.
-You cannot have ribbons from a category if you have no points in any power schools in that category, but there are no other restrictions on which ribbons you can choose.
+You can't pick ribbons from a power school that you have no levels in, but there are no other restrictions on which ribbons you can choose.

 ## Step 6.
 Choose your ASIs/Feats

 Your character becomes stronger in other ways than simply learning more powers.
 At every even level, you can choose to either get an Attribute Score Improvement (ASI) or a feat.
 This means that the total number of ASIs or feats you get is equal to half your character level, rounded down.
 This represents your character becoming stronger generally, in a way that isn't tied to any specific power school.

-When you get an ASI, you increase your score in an attribute by 1 point, to a maximum of 5.
-When you get a feat, you choose any one feat from the list of feats.
-See Section 2 for the full list of feats and their descriptions.
+If you choose to get an ASI, you increase your score in one attribute by 1 point, to a maximum of +5.

+If you choose to get a feat, you learn one feat from the {% ref Feats %} page.

 ## Step 7.
 Compute Miscellaneous Stats

 You're now almost finished making your character!
 The only difficult thing left to do is to write down a few numbers describing various aspects of your character.

-***Level.*** Your character's level describes your overall strength.
+***Character Level.*** Your character's level describes your overall strength.
 Most characters are between levels 1 and 20, but this isn't a hard limit.
 The GM determines what level your character is.

-***Prof.*** Your character has a proficiency bonus (abbreviated as Prof), which you add as a bonus to die rolls for skills you are proficient in.
-Like D&D 5e, your proficiency bonus is equal to (Level / 4) + 1, rounded up.

 ***HP.*** Your hit points (abbreviated as HP) measure how much damage you can take before falling unconscious.
-Your HP is equal to Strength + Prof + 5 * Level.
+Your HP is equal to 20 + Character Level + 2 * Constitution.

 ***AC.*** Your armor class (abbreviated as AC) measures how difficult you are to hit with physical attacks.
-Your AC is equal to 10 + Agility + Prof, though it can be increased by wearing armor.
+Your AC is equal to 10 + Dexterity, though it can be increased by wearing armor.

 ***Initiative.*** Your Initiative measures how quick you are to react to combat.
-Your Initiative is equal to Precision + Prof.
+Your Initiative is equal to Dexterity + Wisdom.

-***Speed.*** Your Speed measures how many feet you can move in a single action.
-Your Speed is equal to 30 ft.

 ***Mana.*** Your Mana measures how many spells you can cast before running out of energy.
-Your Mana is equal to Wisdom + Prof.
+Your Mana is equal to Character Level + 2 * Wisdom, to a minimum of 0 Mana.

 ***Spell DC.*** Your spell difficulty class (abbreviated as Spell DC) measures how difficult your spells are to resist.
-Your Spell DC is equal to 10 + Prof + one of Intelligence, Wisdom, or Charisma (whichever is highest).
+Your Spell DC is equal to 10 + one of {Arcane Magic}, {Divine Magic}, or {Innate Magic}, whichever is highest.

 ## Step 8.
 Buy Equipment

 Don't forget to buy equipment to use in your adventures!
 You start with (2000 * your character level) credits.
 See the {% ref weapons %} and {% ref armor %} pages for stats.
 More tables for standard adventuring gear, as well as strange high-tech gadgets, are on the way.

 ## Step 9.
-Choose your Personality
+Describe your Personality

 What your character will choose to do is as important as what your character has the power to do.
 You should write notes on your character sheet that give a general description of your character's personality, preferably at least one sentence for each topic below.
 The better you act out your character's personality, the more likely you are to get [Inspiration](basic-rules.html#inspiration).